Bnei Menashe: Work of aliyah groups, Amishav and Shavei Israel

 In the late 20th century, the Israeli Rabbi Eliyahu Avichail founded Amishav (Hebrew for "My People Returns"), an organisation dedicated to locating descendants of the lost tribes of Israel and assisting them in aliyah.
 In 1983, he first learned of the Messianic/Jewish group in northeastern India, after meeting Zaithanchhungi, an insurance saleswoman and former teacher who came from the area.
 She had traveled to Israel in 1981 to present papers at seminars about her people's connection to Judaism.

 During the 1980s, Avichail traveled to northeast India several times to investigate the people's claims.
-He helped the people do research and collect historic documentation.
+He helped the people do research and collect historical documentation.
 The people were observed to have some practices similar to Judaism: